-The conflict, which started as a political and nationalist conflict over competing territorial ambitions following the collapse of the Ottoman Empire, has shifted over the years from the large scale regional Arab-Israeli conflict to a more local Israeli-Palestinian conflict, as large-scale hostilities largely ended with the cease fire, following the 1973 October War.
+The conflict, which started as a political and nationalist conflict over competing for territorial ambitions following the collapse of the Ottoman Empire, has shifted over the years from the large scale regional Arab-Israeli conflict to a more local Israeli-Palestinian conflict, as large-scale hostilities largely ended with the cease-fire, following the 1973 October War.

 Consequently, peace agreements were signed between Israel and Egypt in 1979, and Israel and Jordan in 1994.

 The Oslo accords led to the creation of the Palestinian National Authority in 1993, though a final peace agreement has yet to be reached.

 A cease-fire currently stands between Israel and Syria, as well as more recently with Lebanon (since 2006).